-It shall be the responsibility of the Planning Commission, with the approval of the City Council, to prepare, formulate, and reduce to writing general requirements for improvements and construction design to be required within subdivisions in this municipality.
+It shall be the responsibility of the City Council, to prepare, formulate, and reduce to writing general requirements for improvements and construction design to be required within subdivisions in this municipality.
 These requirements and design standards shall be distributed to subdividers wishing to develop property within this municipality and shall have the force and effect of law.
 It shall be the responsibility of the City Manager to enforce these standards.
-These standards shall cover such subjects as standards for construction drawings, content of construction drawings, provisions for inspections, guaranteeing of work, standards for the use of soil within the subdivision, standards for asphalt paving and cement use, standards for telephone service, standards for installation of pipelines, standards for pipe fittings and the use thereof, standards for the installation of man holes and other provisions for the maintenance, cleaning, and testing of water and sewer lines, standards for the installation of electrical facilities, and other such standards and requirements as to the Planning Commission may seem necessary.
+These standards shall cover such subjects as standards for construction drawings, content of construction drawings, provisions for inspections, guaranteeing of work, standards for the use of soil within the subdivision, standards for asphalt paving and cement use, standards for telephone service, standards for installation of pipelines, standards for pipe fittings and the use thereof, standards for the installation of man holes and other provisions for the maintenance, cleaning, and testing of water and sewer lines, standards for the installation may seem necessary.